rapid7/komand-plugin-sdk-go2/README.md

 * `plugin-sdk-go -spec="full/path/to.plugin.spec.example.yaml" -package="github.com/:company/:pluginname/"
 * Review the documentation linked above for how to fill out and run the plugin

+Note that not all functionality present in the Makefile of the plugin you build will work naturally without the presence of the Komand utilities from our platform.
+Contact Komand if you run into any issues.

 ## Example Spec

 ```yaml